-Accounts receivable are recorded at the invoiced amount.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in existing accounts receivable.
 The Company determines the allowance based on historical write-off experience and customer specific data.
 If an amount has not been settled within its contractual payment term then it is considered past due.
 The Company reviews the allowance for doubtful accounts regularly and past due balances are reviewed for collectability.
-Information on the management of credit risk and the methodology used to assess the creditworthiness of customers is presented in Note 7.

-Account balances are charged off against the allowance when the Company believes that the amount will not be recovered.
+Account balances are charged off against the related allowance when the Company believes that the amount will not be recovered.

-The Company, in its normal course of business, transfers receivables without recourse to third parties.
+The Company, in its normal course of business, transfers receivables to third parties, generally without recourse.
 The transfer is accounted for as a sale when the Company has surrendered control over the receivables.
 Control is deemed to have been surrendered when (i) the transferred receivables have been put presumptively beyond the reach of the Company and its creditors, even in bankruptcy or other receivership, (ii) the third-party transferees have the right to pledge or exchange the transferred receivables, and (iii) the Company has relinquished effective control over the transferred receivables and does not retain the ability or obligation to repurchase or redeem the transferred receivables.
 At the time of sale, the sold receivables are removed from the Consolidated Balance Sheets and the related cash inflows are classified as operating activities in the Consolidated Statements of Cash Flows.
 Costs associated with the sale of receivables, including the related gains and losses from the sales, are included in "Interest and other finance expense".
 Transfers of receivables that do not meet the requirements for treatment as sales are accounted for as secured borrowings and the related cash flows are classified as financing activities in the Consolidated Statements of Cash Flows.